Alex Morgan's Sleep Habits That Set Her Up for Success

-As a gold medal Olympian and FIFA Women's World Cup Champion, Alex Morgan knows more than most about the importance of sleep and recovery.
+Last year, Entrepreneur spoke with the soccer star about the habits, both physical and mental, she utilizes to set herself up for success.
+At the top of her priorities: sleep and recovery.
 “I abuse my body every day for my job on the pitch,” she told Entrepreneur, “so it is vital to me to feel rested and recovered when I wake up.”

-To that end, Morgan has announced her partnership with Molecule, makers of a high-tech sleep system and recovery engineered for athletes.
+To that end, Morgan partnered with Molecule, makers of a high-tech sleep system and recovery engineered for athletes.
 “It’s an honor to have Alex join our team of Molecule athletes that includes Tom Brady and Russell Wilson," says the company's founder and CEO Albert Oh.
 "Alex takes her recovery just as seriously as she does her training, and it reflects on her performance and her position as one of the leading athletes in the world."

 Gold-medal morning routine